markimus-maximus/Web_Scraping/README.md

 create_url_list_with_date_permalinks

-This function takes a list of permalinks (for example a list of dates) with which to concatenate to a url and output as a list.
+This function takes a list of permalinks (for example a list of dates) and a url with which to concatenate the url and output as a list.
 This list of concatenated urls then provide the bases to iteratively request urls for scraping multiple pages.

 cookies_bypass